 We help new students transition to college

-The Engineering Design Division freshman engineering program is designed to assist freshmen in the crucial transition from high school to college.
-The program integrates engineering fundamentals and engineering communications in a year-long program that includes two hands-on engineering projects in the fall semester in the required Exploring Engineering I and Engineering Communications I courses, and a semester long Global Issues project in Exploring Engineering II and Engineering Communications II in the spring semester.
+The Engineering Design Division first-year engineering program is designed to assist first-year students in the crucial transition from high school to college.
+The program integrates engineering fundamentals and engineering communications in a year-long program that includes two hands-on engineering projects in the fall semester in the required Introduction to Engineering Design and Engineering Communications I courses, and a semester long engineering design project in Introduction to Engineering Analysis and Engineering Communications II in the spring semester.

 Here is a chart showing the organization of the Engineering Design Division program.

-Finally, towards the end of the spring semester students declare which discipline of engineering they will enter -- Bioengineering, Electrical Engineering, Computer Engineering, Mechanical Engineering or Industrial and Systems Engineering.
+Finally, towards the end of the spring semester students declare which discipline of engineering they will enter -- Biomedical Engineering, Electrical Engineering, Computer Engineering, Mechanical Engineering or Industrial and Systems Engineering.

 Please continue to enjoy your tour of our site and remember to check the schedule of University tours and open houses!